-Potentially Significant Impact (PSI) Potentially Significant Unless Mitigation Incorporated (PSUMI) Less Than Significant Impact (LTSI) No Impact ( NI ) I. AE STHETICS Excep t as provided in Public Resources Code Section 21099, would the p project: a) Have a substantial adverse effect on a scenic vista or scenic highway? a) no physical change therefore no impact $\boxtimes$ b) Substantially damage scenic resources, including, but not limited to trees, rock outcroppings, and historic buildings within a state scenic highway? b) no physical change therefore no impact c) In non-urbanized areas, substantially degrade the existing visual character or quality of public views of the site and its surrounding?
-(Public views are those that are experienced from publicly accessible vantage point.)
-If the project is in an urbanized area, would the project conflict with applicable zoning and other regulations governing scenic quality? c) no physical change therefore noimpact d) Create a new source of substantial light or glare which would adversely affect day or nighttime views in the area? d) no physical impact therefore no impact Agricu use in enviro the sta AGRICULTURE AND FOREST RESOURCES ermining whether impacts to agricultural resources are significan ltural Land Evaluation and Site Assessment Model (1997) prepared assessing impacts on agriculture and farmland.
-In determining wh nmental effects, lead agencies may refer to information compiled b ate's inventory of forest land, including the Forest and Range Asses measurement methodology provided in Forest Protocols adopted I by the California ether impacts to by the California ssment Project a a Department of Consent forest resources, includ Department of Forestry and the Forest Legacy A vation as an opt ing timberland, and Fire Protec ssessment proje ional model to are significant tion regarding ect; and forest a) Convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance (Farmland), as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency, to nonagricultural use? a) no physical change to the environment therefore no impart □ nct b) Conflict with existing zoning for agricultural use, or a Williamson Act Contract? b) no physical change to the environment therefore no impa ☐ act c) Conflict with existing zoning for, or cause rezoning of, forest land (as defined in Public Resources Code section 12220(g)), timberland (as defined by Public Resources Code section 4526), or timberland zoned Timberland Production (as defined by Government Code Section 51104(g))? c) no physical change to the environment therefore no impart □ nct d) Result in the loss of forest land or conversion of forest land to non-forest use? d) no physical change therefore no environmental impact $\boxtimes$ e) Involve other changes in the existing environment which, due to their location or nature, could result in conversion of Farmland, to non-agricultural use or conversion of forest land to non-forest use? e) no physical change therefore no environmental impact
+In determining whether impacts to agricultural resources are significant environmental effects, lead agencies may refer to the California Agricultural Land Evaluation and Site Assessment Model (1997) prepared by the California Department of Conservation as an optional model to use in assessing impacts on agriculture and farmland.
+In determining whether impacts to forest resources, including timberland, are significant environmental effects, lead agencies may refer to information compiled by the California Department of Forestry and Fire Protection regarding the state's inventory of forest land, including the Forest and Range Assessment Project and the Forest Legacy Assessment project; and forest carbon measurement methodology provided in Forest Protocols adopted by the California Air Resources Board. --Would the project:

+a) Convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance (Farmland), as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency, to non- agricultural use? a) no physical change to the environment therefore no impact \boxtimes b) Conflict with existing zoning for agricultural use, or a Williamson Act Contract? b) no physical change to the environment therefore no impact c) Conflict with existing zoning for, or cause rezoning of, forest land (as defined in Public Resources Code section 12220(g)), timberland (as defined by Public Resources Code section 4526), or timberland zoned Timberland Production (as defined by Government Code Section 51104(g))? c) no physical change to the environment therefore no impact d) Result in the loss of forest land or conversion of forest land to non-forest use? d) no physical change therefore no environmental impact \boxtimes e) Involve other changes in the existing environment which, due to their location or nature, could result in conversion of Farmland, to non-agricultural use or conversion of forest land to non-forest use? e) no physical change therefore no environmental impact

 Potentially

-Significant Less Than
+Pr otentially Significant Less Than

-Significant Unless Mitigation Significant
+Si ignificant I Jnless Mitigation Significant

 Impact Incorporated Impact No Impact

 (PSI) (PSUMI) (LTSI) (NI)

-III.
+.
 AIR QUALITY